-Does your company maintain an internal database of each tariff code under the Harmonized System for each product that you import or export?
+3. Do you maintain an internal database of each tariff code under the Harmonized System for each product that you import or export?

-Customs compliance and planning is dependent on the specific product imported or exported, which means generic descriptions like "cotton" and "footwear" on documentation are not useful.
-To understand whether you're paying the correct amount of duties on imports, retailers need to obtain, for U.S. imports, the full 10-digit code under the Harmonized Tariff Schedule of the United States (HTSUS) for every article.
-The product's internal item number, a detailed description of the article's composition, use, and any technical specifications, such as fabric content for textiles and apparel, should also be included.
-The end goal is for retailers to check their products against the tariff codes they've been using to pay duties and to determine whether they've been correctly applying the tariff code, are owed a refund or owe additional duties.
+Customs compliance and planning is dependent on the specific product imported or exported, which means generic descriptions like "steel" and "footwear" on documentation are not useful.
+To understand whether you're paying the correct amount of duties on imports, companies need to obtain, for U.S. imports, the full 10-digit code under the Harmonized Tariff Schedule of the United States (HTSUS) for every article.
+The product's internal item number, a detailed description of the article's composition, use, and any technical specifications-such as wattage or voltage for electrical items or fabric content for textiles and apparel-should also be included.
+The end goal is for companies to compare their products to the tariff codes they've been using to pay duties and determine whether they've been applying the correct tariff code description (and corresponding duty rate) to their product, or if they're owed a refund or owe additional duties.

-If you have related party transactions, has your company prepared transfer pricing documentation to support the arm's-length nature of the intercompany pricing for imported tangible goods?
+4. If you have related party transactions, has your company prepared transfer pricing documentation to support the arm's length nature of the intercompany pricing for imported tangible goods?

-Often the best opportunity for customs planning and savings lies in the related party nexus between transfer pricing for income tax purposes and customs valuation under the 1979 GATT Valuation Agreement rules, which are used by all global customs authorities.
+Often the best opportunity for customs planning and savings lies in the related party nexus between transfer pricing for income tax purposes and customs valuation under the 1979 GATT (now WTO) Valuation Agreement rules, which are used by all global customs authorities.
 These two disciplines are really two sides of the same coin, as customs and tax operate in whipsaw effect-as one increases, the other decreases.
 Specifically, higher inventory basis is desired for tax to increase inventory basis deduction and lower profit-and thus income tax-while lower values are desired for customs to lower duty payments.
-Addressing these two areas in tandem can yield significant benefits-and sometimes duty refunds-when year-end transfer pricing adjustments result in lower COGS (lower customs values) to increase profit.
+Addressing these two areas in tandem can yield significant benefits-and sometimes duty refunds-when yearend transfer pricing adjustments result in lower COGS (lower customs values) to increase profit.

-If your company imports into the United States, are your products subject to antidumping duties (ADD) or countervailing duties (CVD)?
+5. If you import into the United States, are your products subject to antidumping duties (ADD) or countervailing duties (CVD)?

-A top priority of U.S. Customs & Border Patrol (CPB) is enforcement and collection of ADD and CVD.
+A top priority of CPB is enforcement and collection of ADD and CVD.
 As a result of a law passed by Congress in 2016, CBP has a new office devoted entirely to investigating allegations of evasion of ADD and CVD.
 Many importers do not learn that their products are covered by ADD/CVD orders until after importation-when it's too late to do anything.
-AVD or CVD duty assessments can reach more than 300% of a product's declared value, which can have disastrous business consequences.
-Taking proactive steps to determine whether products would be subject to ADD or CVD before importing and, if so, determining a way to change sourcing methods are vital to retailers' long-term success.
+ADD or CVD duty assessments can reach more than 300 percent of a product's declared value, which can have disastrous business consequences.
+Taking proactive steps to determine whether products would be subject to ADD or CVD before importing, and if so, determining if there's a way to change sourcing methods, is vital to businesses' long-term success.

-Has your company ever been audited by Customs and Border Patrol (CBP) or been subject to any prior penalties, seizures or other enforcement action?
+6. Has your company ever been audited by CBP or been subject to any prior penalties, seizures or other enforcement action?

-CBP maintains a database of past offenders as well as companies whose profiles fit into their commercial targeting parameters.
-Companies in high-risk industries like apparel, electronics, and footwear are frequent targets of CBP scrutiny.
+CBP maintains a database of past offenders as well as companies whose profile fits into their commercial targeting parameters.
+Companies in high-risk industries like steel, apparel, electronics, and footwear are frequent targets of CBP scrutiny.
 Since companies usually remain on CBP's radar for years after a violation has occurred, companies should know their CBP history so they can anticipate audits or other actions.
-Regardless of their status with CBP, however, every retailer should have strong internal controls in place to prevent compliance issues that would cause a CBP enforcement action.
+Regardless of their status with CBP, however, every company should have strong internal controls in place to proactively prevent compliance issues that would trigger a CBP enforcement action.